lackos/Disaster_Tweet_Classifier-NLP-/README.md

 #### Stemming words

 'Stemming' refers to the reduction of words into a base form.
-This can significantly reduce the size of the vocabulary as many like words will be reduced into a single 'stem' word.
+This can significantly reduce the size of the vocabulary as many like words will be reduced into a single lemma.

 To stem our tweets we include another step in our `text_process` function.